clydebarrow/esphome-docs-hugo/content/components/display/mipi_spi.md

 ## SPI Bus

-An [/components/spi]({{< ref "/components/spi" >}}) is used to communicate with the display driver chip.
+An {{< docref "/components/spi" >}} is used to communicate with the display driver chip.
 The driver supports single bit SPI, quad SPI and octal SPI.
 The SPI bus must be configured separately, and must be of the correct type for the display driver chip.

 ## Configuration